-If you are self servicing, follow the manufacturer’s instructions carefully and make sure the recharge kit matches your jacket.
+If you are self servicing, follow the manufacturer’s instructions carefully.
 If there is a service record in the inside of the jacket, sign and date the service record with a permanent marker.
 If not, make a paper record of your own and keep a copy handy on board the vessel.

 Keep all servicing receipts and certificates of servicing as documentary evidence of the service occurring.
 Failure to do so makes verifying servicing impossible and you could be in breach of the safety equipment requirements.

-Keeping a safety equipment log for your vessel is a good way to record replacement.
-You can also register for a free email alert service reminding you when your safety gear needs to be serviced or replaced.
+Keeping a safety equipment log for your vessel is a good way to record service or replacement dates.
+You can also visit Maritime alerts to register for a free email service reminding you when your safety gear needs to be serviced or replaced.

 How to self check your inflatable lifejacket step by step guide

 Self checking a lifejacket can be done at any time to ensure the jacket is functioning properly.
 If you want to 'self service' your lifejacket, follow the manufacturer's instructions for your specific lifejacket model.

 Check for visible signs of wear and damage.
 Ensure all fastenings and buckles are in good working order.